 - Anticipate growth in business or data operations?

 - Manage and execute SLAs?

 - Have limited staff to operate and manage a data warehouse?

 - Require test and development support against production data?

 - Require a mechanism to isolate workloads and allocate by department?

-If you answered yes to any of these questions, your data warehouse needs are more than just performance.
-Therefore, in addition to achieving fast performance for your queries, make sure you plan for a data warehouse that provides the flexibility to control resources and ease of scalability to match the needs of your environment
+If you answered yes to any of these questions, your data warehouse requirements are more than just performance.
+Therefore, in addition to achieving fast performance for your queries, make sure you plan for a data warehouse that provides the flexibility to control the resources and scalability necessary to match the needs of your environment.

 Snowflake gives you the power and control to size your implementation for small and large organizations and easily control how much you pay.
 You also have the flexibility to employ Snowflake as a high performance compute engine just to run queries and pay by the second only for what you use.
 Or, you can deploy Snowflake as a robust data warehouse to handle organization-wide data analytics needs and workload separation at extremely large scale.